weif2001/weif2001.github.io/index.md

 ---
-layout: home
+layout: single
 title: "About me"
+author_profile: true
 ---

-I am a fourth year Ph.D. student in Statistics and Data Science at the Wharton School, University of Pennsylvania.
-I'm fortunate to be advised by Yuting Wei.
+Hi!
+I’m Wei Fan, a fourth year PhD student in Statistics and Data Science at the Wharton School of the University of Pennsylvania.

-This is my simple Jekyll homepage on GitHub Pages.